ftakelait/ftakelait/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Fouzi 👋

 Welcome to my GitHub profile!
-I'm a passionate developer interested in [Your Interests or Fields, e.g., web development, machine learning, open-source contributions].
+I'm a passionate developer interested in Agentic AI, machine learning, open-source contributions.
 Here's a little more about me:

 ## About Me